matt-plank/waracle-python-api-challenge/README.md

 $ curl https://cakes.matthewplank.com/spec
 ```

+`cakes.matthewplank.com` is hosted with Heroku.
+I have added a few cakes already for your convenience.

 My solution is implemented using Python's FastAPI, validating data with Pydantic, and storing persistently with SQLAlchemy (tests run against a temporary SQLite database, my deployment uses Postgres, but the API is configured to be database agnostic - as long as it's SQL based).
 Users can deploy locally with docker-compose for an out-of-the-box environment where environment variables and databases are configured (with Postgres), Docker for slightly more control of the database, or Python for maximum environmental control.

+## Run with docker-compose (most convenient)

 I would recommend using docker-compose for fastest setup time and a hands-off development experience.

-## Run with docker-compose (most convenient)

 Clone the repo